Water temperature in Yangjiang

 Minimum:

-As of now, in Yangjiang, the water temperature is 63.9°F. Swimming in water of this temperature is generally concidered to be cool, and most people won't really enjoy it.
-Today's reading is 1.4°F lower than the average recorded on this particular day in recent years.
+As of now, in Yangjiang, the water temperature is 79.0°F. It's safe to say that the water is comfortably warm for various water-related activities.
+Today's reading is 3.4°F higher than the average recorded on this particular day in recent years.
 The sea temperature remains approximately unchanged from yesterday.
 According to the forecast, we expect the temperature to rise a bit.Recent sea temperature and forecast

 The water temperature today is above average for the last two weeks, showing a small increase in temperature.
-It is also close to the historical minimum temperature for this date.
-The maximum temperature recorded for this date was 67.1°F on 2022, while the historical minimum was 62.9°F on 2023.
+It is also close to the historical maximum temperature for this date.
+The maximum temperature recorded for this date was 79.8°F on 2024, while the historical minimum was 73.1°F on 2016.

 Daily water temperature in Yangjiang